EVERSE-ResearchSoftware/RSQKit/pages/ai/ai_usecases_across_the_spectrum.md

 Start from the work rather than the tool.
 Increase intensity when additional context, editing capability or automation solves a real problem, and reduce it when the same result can be achieved more simply or when review and understanding can no longer keep pace.

 Whatever level you use, preserve the things that matter most: research correctness, effective guardrails, the ability to roll back changes, and reproducibility.
+And remember that **manual practice is the core skill for evaluating  AI-assisted practice** : maintaining the skills needed to understand, test and challenge the work is what makes higher-intensity assistance usable responsibly.

 [NOGENAI]: practices/no_genai_usage.md
 [CHAT]: practices/conversational_interaction.md